0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

 We, as a society are starting to understand that the financial sector is rotten to the core, and this rot is going to seep into public sentiment: _"If they don't play by the rules, why should I?"_.
-This has the effect or erroding the very conception of a nation operating under an equal rule of law, and will result in toxic resentment and fuel civil unrest.
+This has the effect or eroding the very conception of a nation operating under an equal rule of law, and will result in toxic resentment and fuel civil unrest.